 Hewi offers a VIP service where they take care of everything for you.

 - Send you payment via your chosen method

 Trustpilot Rating: Hewi has a Trustpilot rating of 4.5% which rates it Excellent.
 Of the 1526 reviews 75% of reviews gave 5 stars Excellent, 10% were Bad. these appeared to be from disgruntled buyers who weren’t happy with some of the item conditions.
 They were often referred to as the returns policy.

 Rebelle is an online platform that specialises in buying and selling second-hand women’s designer clothes and luxury goods.

 This site is ideal for selling top-end designer clothes.

 As you can imagine with these kinds of valuable goods, authenticity is key.
 This is where Rebelle comes into its own.

-How Rebelle Works: Set up your listings with photos, description and prices.
+Set up your listings with photos, descriptions and prices.
 When you get a buyer you first send your items to Rebelle.
-Their experts authenticate the items and if genuine they deliver to the buyer.
+Their experts authenticate the items and if genuine they deliver them to the buyer.

 Another option is the concierge service.
 With this you list items you want to sell at your price expectation, then send your items to Rebelle who will authenticate them.
 Assuming they pass, they grade your items on wear and tear and a professional photographer will photograph each item for your listings.
 Your item is safely stored in their warehouse and if they pass there professional photographers take photos for your listings.
 If not, the items are returned.